Mtnikmaram/artgallery/README.md

 ## Site Structure

 The samiraroza artgallery is split up in two parts: **when the user is logged out** and **when the user is logged in**.
 Depending on login status different pages is available for the user.
-When the user is logged out the pages: *home* are avaliable.
+When the user is logged out the pages: *home* are available.
 When the user is logged in *create a post*, *view my post* and *show profile page* are available.

 Read more about the different choices in the [Features](<#features>) section.